-Facing the change, Melanie did not hesitate: she needed to work, she put down her former figure and worked hard; Scarlett shot the white guy, she dragged her weak body and stood firmly behind her to support her; Scarlett ignored her Public opinion runs the lumber business by herself, and she stands by her side to defend her, telling the conservative wives that that is what Scarlett "should do."
+Facing the change, Melanie did not hesitate: she needed to work, she put down her former figure and worked hard; Scarlett shot the white guy, dragged her weak body, and stood firmly behind her to support her; Scarlett ignored her Public opinion runs the lumber business by herself, and she stands by her side to defend her, telling the conservative wives that that is what Scarlett "should do."

 In the face of change, her bravery is no less than Scarlett's.
-She and Scarlett, one is bright and one is dark, one is warm and unrestrained, the other is deep and firm.
+She and Scarlett, one is bright and one is dark, one is warm and unrestrained, and the other is deep and firm.
 Throughout the entire chapter, Scarlett's image, no matter how passionate and dazzling, can't hide Melanie's brilliance.

-She and Scarlett complement each other: Melanie knows that the South needs to change and that she needs a fearless and courageous spirit like Scarlett's; and for Scarlett, Melanie is like the eternal red earth under her feet, and she can only feel her support.
+She and Scarlett complement each other: Melanie knows that the South needs to change and that she needs a fearless and courageous spirit like Scarlett's; for Scarlett, Melanie is like the eternal red earth under her feet, and she can only feel her support.
 Work up the courage to move forward.

 As a woman, the author is undoubtedly partial to her two heroines.
 If Scarlett is the force going south, Melanie is the force going south.
 The mutual echo between her and Scarlett is the perfect interpretation of the new life problem of the South standing up in the ruins of reality and mind.